Home Examples Screenshots User manual Bluesky logo YouTube

 \[p_{\mathrm{free}}(E_{f},T)=\int_{E_{\min}}^{\infty} \rho(E)\, \bigl[1-f(E,E_{f},T)\bigr]\, dE\]

-with the Fermi–Dirac distribution
+where the Fermi–Dirac distribution is given by

 \[f(E,E_f,T)=\frac{1}{1+\exp\!\bigl((E-E_f)/kT\bigr)}\]